-- And also, as an organization we are keenly aware of our shortcomings, the most visible of which is a lack of melanin.
-While we have some pretty great relationships with board members, YO volunteers, and other brilliant BIPOC in our community, these connections weren’t enough to secure more than 25% BIPOC on stage.
+- And also, as an organization we are keenly aware of our shortcomings, the most visible of which is our whiteness.
+While we have some pretty great relationships with board members, YO volunteers, and other brilliant BIPOC in our community, these connections weren’t enough to secure more than 25 percent BIPOC on stage.

 Still, we chose to take a collective breath and forge ahead.
 Better to talk about privilege, self-care, and sexual abuse with a mostly-white, mostly switched-on crowd than to hide our blushing faces and not talk at all.

 …. that Boundaries and Bridges is our FIRST conference.

 … that our shortcomings and mistakes are not excuses to quit, but calls for more strategic, more connected ACTION.